asterisk/documentation/docs/Development/Debugging/Reference-Count-Debugging.md

 Note /var/log/asterisk/refs is overwritten on each run of Asterisk.

-On This PageUsing refcounter.py to process refs log
+Using refcounter.py to process refs log
 =======================================

 Bug marshals can use the refcounter.py script to process and spot issues in a refs log when performing analysis.